§ 15A-266.3A. DNA sample required for DNA analysis upon arrest for certain offenses.

 (2) If the requirement has been met, remove the defendant's DNA record and samples as required by subsection (h) of this section.

-(3) Mail to the defendant, at the address specified in the verification form, a notice either:
+(3) Mail to the defendant, at the address specified in the verification form, a notice doing either of the following:

 a.
-Documenting expunction of the DNA record and destruction of the DNA sample, or
+Documenting expunction of the DNA record and destruction of the DNA sample.

 b.
 Notifying the defendant that the DNA record and sample do not qualify for expunction pursuant to subsection (h) of this section.

-(l) The defendant may file a motion with the court to review the denial of the defendant's request or the failure of either the district attorney or the SBI to act within the prescribed time period.
+(l) The defendant may file a motion with the court to review the denial of the defendant's request or the failure of either the district attorney or the Crime Laboratory to act within the prescribed time period.

 (m) Any identification, warrant, probable cause to arrest, or arrest based upon a database match of the defendant's DNA sample which occurs after the expiration of the statutory periods prescribed for expunction of the defendant's DNA sample, shall be invalid and inadmissable in the prosecution of the defendant for any criminal offense.

-(n) Notwithstanding subsection (h) of this section, the SBI is not required to destroy or remove an item of physical evidence obtained from a sample if evidence relating to another person would thereby be destroyed.
+(n) Notwithstanding subsection (h) of this section, the Crime Laboratory is not required to destroy or remove an item of physical evidence obtained from a sample if evidence relating to another person would thereby be destroyed.